-What Are Introduction Email Subject Lines?
+What is Introduction Email Subject Lines?

 When you draft an email, what’s the most important part that you spend the majority of your time focusing on?
-Is it the message or is it the subject line?
+Is it the message, or is it the subject line?

 While the content of your email is certainly important, it means nothing if your email isn’t opened to begin with.